-Risk and return are two closely tied concepts that underlie valuation of any business asset.
+Risk and return go hand in hand in valuation of any business asset.
 When an investor puts money into a business there is expectation of being paid at some future point in time.
-However, this expectation is not without risk – both of losing the investment and foregoing a better opportunity somewhere else.
+However, the investor faces the risk both of losing the investment and foregoing a better opportunity somewhere else.

 So how can you go about selecting what return is good enough for an investment in a particular business?
-To compare companies across the broad economic spectrum, you would need a way to calculate what returns are reasonable given the risk each company represents.
+Let’s say you want to compare companies across a broad economic spectrum.
+Then you would need a way to calculate reasonable returns given the risk each company represents.

 Safe investment in risk-free assets

 At the center of such decision making is the concept of a risk-free rate of return.
-This is the income you could earn by simply putting your money into an asset that pays a known amount at regular intervals.
+This represents the income you could earn by simply putting your money into an asset that pays a known amount at regular intervals.
 In addition, you are guaranteed to get your investment back in full at a fixed point of time in the future.
-In short, there is no risk of default, hence the investment is risk-free.
+In short, you face no risk of default, hence the investment is risk-free.

-If a borrower can convince investors that their money is safe, all other investments must demonstrate higher returns to attract money away from the risk-free asset.
+Imagine that a borrower can convince investors that their money is safe.
+Then all other investments must demonstrate higher returns to attract money away from the risk-free asset.
 The question each investor asks is why put money into a business rather than keeping it in the risk-free asset?

 Extra returns for taking more investment risk

-The answer is that you can earn higher returns by taking additional risks.
+Because you can earn higher returns by taking additional risks.
 As long as a risk-free investment opportunity exists, you can put just a small portion of your available capital into a company that may earn you quite a bit more money.
 If the investment doesn’t pan out, most of your capital is still safe sitting in that risk-free investment, earning steady income.
-But if the company is successful, you would enjoy a nice premium for taking the extra risk.
+But if the company succeeds, you would enjoy a nice premium for taking the extra risk.

 Government bond yields – the gold standard of risk-free return

 Typical risk-free assets are government backed bonds, such as the US Treasury bonds.
-In fact, in business valuations the yields on long-term Treasurys are the gold standard for calculating the risk-free rate of return.
+In fact, business appraisers use the yields on long-term Treasurys as the gold standard for calculating the risk-free rate of return.
 The risk of a company investment includes a number of risk premia.
-That helps you come up with how much higher the return for a given company ought to be for your to bet your money on it.
+That helps you come up with how much higher the return for a given company ought to be for you to bet your money on it.

 This is a really nice and elegant way to figure out if a company is worth investing in.
 All you need to do is calculate the required rate of return and see if the company has demonstrated that it can achieve this.
 If so, you can make an informed decision to put some money into it and and rest confident that you have made a prudent investment choice.